-In a recent statement, Raghuram Rajan, former chief economist of the International Monetary Fund (IMF), raised alarms about the escalating levels of global public debt, particularly in the United States.
-He emphasized that the rising debt threatens financial resilience amid ongoing global crises and called for urgent action to reduce debt levels to prepare for future emergencies.
-Rajan's concerns come as the IMF projects that global public debt will reach $100 trillion by the end of 2024, amounting to 93% of global GDP [28f6092b].
+In light of rising global debt levels, Raghuram Rajan, former chief economist of the International Monetary Fund (IMF), has raised concerns about the sustainability of public debt, particularly in the United States.
+He warned that the escalating debt threatens financial resilience amid ongoing global crises and called for urgent action to reduce debt levels to prepare for future emergencies.
+Rajan's concerns align with the IMF's projection that global public debt will reach $100 trillion by the end of 2024, amounting to 93% of global GDP [28f6092b].

 As of 2023, Malaysia's government debt reached RM1.173 trillion, reflecting an increase of RM92.918 billion (8.6%) from the previous year.
 This figure represents 65.4% of the country's GDP, with RM1.143 trillion sourced from domestic loans and RM29.851 billion from foreign loans.
-Notably, over 66% of federal debt is set to mature within the next decade, raising concerns about the sustainability of this debt load [42c410c1].
+The Malaysian government is projected to spend RM54.7 billion on debt servicing in 2025, which surpasses allocations for economic and social services, highlighting the pressing need for effective debt management [42c410c1][b1874f1c].

-Rajan has highlighted the risks of being unprepared for crises due to high debt levels, stressing the importance of reducing debt to create financial buffers and enhance international cooperation [28f6092b].
-The Malaysian government has set an ambitious goal to reduce its debt to 60% of GDP by 2030.
+Rajan has underscored the risks of being unprepared for crises due to high debt levels, stressing the importance of reducing debt to create financial buffers and enhance international cooperation [28f6092b].
+In response to these challenges, the Malaysian government has set an ambitious goal to reduce its debt to 60% of GDP by 2030.
 To achieve this, it plans to decrease the fiscal deficit from 5.0% in 2023 to 4.3% in 2024.
 The introduction of the Public Finance and Fiscal Responsibility Act 2023 aims to enhance debt management and ensure that borrowing is used effectively for growth-generating projects [42c410c1].

 Despite these measures, there are growing concerns about future generations potentially bearing the financial burden of current debt levels.
 Analysts emphasize the importance of utilizing debt wisely to foster economic growth, which is crucial for maintaining the nation's financial health [42c410c1].